Does Timberdoodle Take Payment Plans?

 That covers what financing Timberdoodle has available.
 So Hope, are there any other questions?

-Hope: I just wanted to let people know, if you’re trying to make the decision between PayPal and Klarna, you can go to our checkout system and select Another Option and try to go see Klarna’s rates.
-You can go apply and they will tell you, “We don’t have any options for you,” if you don’t qualify.
+Hope: I just wanted to let people know if you’re trying to decide between PayPal and Klarna, you can go to our checkout system and select Another Option, and try to go see Klarna’s rates.
+You can go apply, and they will tell you, “We don’t have any options for you,” if you don’t qualify.
 Or if you do qualify, “Here’s what your rate will be.”
-At that point you can bail out and come back and say “No, I don’t want to do that.
+At that point, you can bail out and come back and say, “No, I don’t want to do that.
 I’m going to do PayPal or I want to find some other way to finance this…”

 Deb: A garage sale!

 Hope: Exactly.
-Or if you want to go through with it then you just continue on.
+Or if you want to go through with it then you just continue.